eagereyes/eagereyes.org/blog/2009/a-better-vis-web-community.md

 >	I agree that it takes time to get the final details right and to explain what exactly you did, but you should be able to get 90% of the visualisation done in a very short amount of time.
 (The final 10% always takes the longest of course)

 <a href="http://had.co.nz" rel="nofollow noopener" target="_blank">Hadley Wickham</a> says…
->	<p>The reason I don't blog is not because I'm worried people will steal my ideas, but because I don't have the time. &nbsp;I already spend a huge amount of my day communicating my ideas - to my students in class, with colleagues via chat and emails, on mailing lists, writing papers, writing a book, and writing (and documenting!) code that others can use. &nbsp;I also feel like I'm near the my correspondence limits with email already - there's just no way I'd have the time to moderate and respond to blog comments as well.</p>
+>	<p>The reason I don't blog is not because I'm worried people will steal my ideas, but because I don't have the time.
+I already spend a huge amount of my day communicating my ideas - to my students in class, with colleagues via chat and emails, on mailing lists, writing papers, writing a book, and writing (and documenting!) code that others can use.
+I also feel like I'm near the my correspondence limits with email already - there's just no way I'd have the time to moderate and respond to blog comments as well.</p>

 <a href="http://carlosscheidegger.wordpress.com" rel="nofollow noopener" target="_blank">Carlos Scheidegger</a> says…
 >	I'm always reluctant to claim "not enough time", because clearly there's people with more on their plates than I do, and yet they write prolifically (Terence Tao is the best example I know).
 I suspect the reason in our case is a lack of culture: we simply haven't learned how to blog about visualization.